 With so many women dealing with fibroid tumors today, more research is being done to determine what steps might be taken to help to manage them.
-An exciting study from the National Institutes of Health (NIH) reports that in fact, vitamin D may be a key player in helping to manage fibroid tumors.
-This is great news for women struggling to manage fibroid tumors, as vitamin D is easily accessible in several forms.
+A 2012 study from the National Institutes of Health (NIH) reports that in fact, there may be a significant connection between Vitamin D and fibroid tumor prevalence, especially among African American women.
+More specifically improving a Vitamin D deficiency may be a key player in helping to manage fibroid tumors.
+This is great news for women struggling to manage fibroid tumors, as Vitamin D is easily accessible in several forms.

 Fibroid tumors are usually benign, and are made up of nodules of smooth muscle cells and fibrous connective tissue, called fibrin, hence the name ‘fibroid’ tumor.
 These tumors develop within the wall of the uterus.
 Fibroids may grow as a single nodule or in clusters and may range in size from 1 mm to more than 20 cm (8 inches) in diameter.
 They may grow within the wall of the uterus or they may project into the interior cavity or toward the outer surface of the uterus.

 Fibroids can be found in any ethnicity, however according to NIH, “fibroids are three to four times more common in African-American women than in white women.
 Moreover, African-American women are roughly 10 times more likely to be deficient in vitamin D than are white women.”